gitpan/URL-Normalize/README.md

 considerably, but as premature optimization is evil, I'll wait until the functionality and API is stable.

-On my MacBook Pro (2.66GHz i7, 8GB RAM) I'm able to run the do\_all() method on more than 1,100 URLs per second.
-That should be enough for everyone. :)
+On my MacBook Pro (2.66GHz i7, 8GB RAM) running Perl 5.14.2, I'm able to run the do\_all() method on more than 1,100 URLs per second.
+This is just a number, as the performance depends on the complexity of the URL.

 # SEE ALSO